-Mark hold degrees in Jurisprudence, Law and Science (Viticulture & Oenology).
+Mark holds bachelor degrees in Jurisprudence, Law and Science (Viticulture and Oenology).
 He was admitted to practice as a solicitor in 1981.

 From 1981 to 1989 Mark was with the firm of Downing & Downing.
-He then went on to establish McAuliffe & Associates as a litigation and commercial law firm.
+He then went on to establish McAuliffe & Associates as a commercial and litigation firm.

-Mark and his wife run their own vineyard at Rosa Glen and consequently he has a good understanding of the wine industry.
-He has extensive experience in wine law, in particular in relation to vineyard and winery contracts, supply, distribution and bottling agreements and liquor licensing.
+Mark and his wife own their own vineyard in Margaret River, and consequently he has a good understanding of the wine industry.
+He has extensive experience in wine law, in particular in relation to vineyard and winery contracts, supply, distribution and bottling agreements, and liquor licensing.

 Solicitor – Amelia Englert

 Amelia holds a Bachelor of Laws degree and was admitted as a lawyer in 2006.